Perfection, to me

 The kids and I have missed her immensely.
 Although we've fared pretty well - I've managed to cook meals that did not poison them, I have kept up with the laundry, I didn't destroy the kitchen and the house is pretty darn tidy - I'll be the first to admit it's not easy without her here.
 It extends beyond the day-to-day challenges of running a busy family's life, to the fact that I don't get to stare at her while she sleeps, or hear her voice as I slowly open my eyes in the morning.
 It's not as much fun when your partner and best friend isn't there.

 So I've been staring at pictures like this one to help me feel like she's not so far away.
-Just one of the little reasons why taking pictures of the people who matter to me an activity far more involved than simply snapping away with a camera.
+Just one of the little reasons why taking pictures of the people who matter to me is an activity far more involved than simply snapping away with a camera.

 Your turn: We pick her up from the airport in the morning.
 Do you think she'll kill me for posting this?